All Episodes

 They're going to continue to promulgate this hoax as long as they can.

-In fact, this Daily Beast story, which again is headlined global warming is freezing you.
+In fact, this Daily Beast story, which again is headlined, Global Warming is Freezing You, article ends by saying, Isn't science neat?

 Or if you can rewrite the terms of your religion to fit your agenda.